smarkets/smk_python_sdk/README.md

 ## Thread Safety

-It is not safe to share `smk.client.Smarkets` or `smk.session.Session` objects between threads.
+It is not safe to share `smarkets.client.Smarkets` or `smarkets.session.Session` objects between threads.
 Only a single thread should call the `Smarkets.flush()` method (or others which trigger a send) at a time.
 Similarly, a single thread should call `Smarkets.read()` at a